rricharz/Tek4010/README.md

 The ARDS decoder was written by Lars Brinkhoff.
 He also provided some interesting historical documents and the ARDS plot files.
 The historical plot data for the Tektronix 4014 was obtained from Jos Dreesen.
+The historical plot data of the spacelab from from the ICEMDDN CAD package on a CDC Cyber 175 mainframe emulator was obtained from Nick Glazzard.
 Thanks to Ian Schofield for his critical comments and a code snippet for drawing dashed and dotted lines, and to Oscar Vermeulen and Mark Matlock for their support.
 The manuals were obtained from bitsavers.org.